 What is Stamp Duty Land Tax (SDLT)?

 Stamp duty land tax (SDLT) is UK residential tax that residents must pay when purchasing UK residential properties.
 The UK stamp duty rate is calculated as a percentage of the UK purchase price of the home.
-SDLT rates are different for purchases by individuals and for corporate entities.
+SDLT rates are different for purchases by individuals and corporate entities.

 What are the Rates and Thresholds of Stamp Duty in the UK?